ScottZXJ123/g20_transport_safety_mcdm/README.md

 | `correlations.py` | Spearman/Pearson correlation generator for all ranking comparison tables. |
 | `requirements.txt` | Minimal Python dependencies. |

-## Data inputs

-The scripts intentionally avoid embedding any raw data.
-Place the source spreadsheets/CSV files (e.g., `2010.xlsx`, `Road_Safety_2023_v2.xlsx`, HDI/LPI tables) anywhere you like and update each script’s `filename` or configuration block accordingly.

-For `grouping_gmm_tsne.py`, populate `YEAR_CONFIG` with `<year, path, normalizations>` tuples.
-For `grouping_kmeans_cmeans.py`, do the same but provide the indicator column list for each dataset.
-For `correlations.py`, add one `CorrelationTask` per correlation table you need (initial, medial, lateral, external, etc.).

 ## Usage

 1. Create a virtual environment and install requirements: